OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

     return context.sync();
 }).catch(errorHandlerFunction);

-// This method is an event handler that returns the protection status of a worksheet
+// This method is an event handler that returns the protection state of a worksheet
 // and information about the changed worksheet. function checkProtection(event) {
     Excel.run(function (context) {